Enrolments and Placements

 The reference "ASGC-RA 1-5" is the Australian Standard Geographic Classification - Remoteness Areas; a geographic classification system designed by the Australian Bureau of Statistics.

 WAGPET cannot guarantee that you can spend all of your training time in an area that you choose.
-Refer to the Enrolment and Placement Policy for detailed information.
+Refer to the Enrolment, Placement and Employment Policy in the WAGPET GP Registrar Policy Handbook for detailed information.